aanchal22/exam-1/README.md

 Place your query here.
 ```

-9. Write an additional SQL query of your choice using MySQL with this table; then describe the results
+9. Write an additional SQL query of your choice using SQL with this table; then describe the results

 Write a description of the query here.